bkuhn/talks/OpenSym-2016/politics.markdown

 + An [invite-only event under O'Reilly's control](http://www.oreilly.com/pub/pr/796).

-+ 14 un-elected, affluent men (all but one Caucasian) in a room **decide** what the principles of a whole community are.
++ 14 unelected, affluent men (all but one Caucasian) in a room **decide** what the principles of a whole community are.

 + This is where &ldquo;Open Source&rdquo; comes from.